-Trump hits 'very dumb' O'Rourke in Texas rally, as Ukraine inquiry intensifies
+Trump rally in Dallas marked by enthusiasm, in sharp contrast to chaos in Minneapolis

 He continued: "They want to tear down symbols of faith and drive Christians and religious believers from the public square.
 They want to silence your voices on social media, and they want the government to censor, muzzle, and shut down conservative voices -- you know that."

-Democrats, though, have pointed to demographic trends as well as the fact that Republican Sen. Ted Cruz won reelection by just over 2 points last year as evidence that the second-most-populous state could soon be in play.
+Democrats, though, have pointed to demographic trends as well as the fact that Cruz won reelection by just over 2 points last year as evidence that the second-most-populous state could soon be in play.

 “I expect President Trump to win Texas by 5 percentage points, not 9 points this time,” Southern Methodist University political science professor Cal Jillson told Politico.
 “There are long-term demographic changes taking place in the state that eat into Republican support.
 The major cities like Austin, Houston and Dallas are already leaning blue.
 Plus, his Republican coalition has been destabilized by his own actions and conduct."